 We are striving to produce a parasite resistant breeding group by combining Nubien, Boer, Kiko, Myotonic and now Spanish.
 Spanish goats have become harder to find since the Boer goat was brought into the United States from Africa.
 However, folks have discovered that the hardiness and parasite resistance of the Spanish is sorely needed to make the local, small-farm, goat production industry worthwhile.

-To purchase meat, go to our Country Store or sign up for our weekly newsletter to be kept informed of the markets, stores and restaurants that carry our product.
+To purchase meat, go to our Country Store or sign up for our newsletter to be kept informed of the markets, stores and restaurants that carry our product.